 IKEA believes that home is the most important place in the world and children its most important people.

-In the early days, the IKEA Foundation focused solely on architecture and interior design.
-Over the years, IKEA became active in addressing the root causes of child labour as well as endeavours with major partners to promote child rights and education.
+Founded in 1982, the IKEA Foundation initially focussed only on architecture and interior design.
+Over the years, IKEA became active in addressing the root causes of child labour as well as endeavours with major partners to promote children’s rights and education.

-In 2009, the IKEA Foundation was able to expand its charter to include a broader mission of improving children’s opportunities, to help them ultimately take control of their own future.
-Today, all global IKEA social and philanthropic efforts are found together under the umbrella of the IKEA Foundation.
+In 2009, the IKEA Foundation was able to expand its charter to include a broader mission of improving children’s opportunities, so they can ultimately take control of their own futures.
+Today, all global IKEA social and philanthropic efforts are managed by the IKEA Foundation.

-IKEA’s profits give us resources – and thanks to IKEA’s dedicated co-workers and customers, 100 million children will benefit from our currently funded programmes by 2015.
+IKEA’s profits give us resources.
+Thanks to IKEA’s dedicated co-workers and customers, 100 million children will benefit from our currently funded programmes by 2015.